The 5 Stages of the Mobile App Development Workflow

 Once you’ve run through all the testing types, it’s time to focus on optimal performance and user experience (UX).
 After all, a well-tested app means nothing if it doesn’t delight your users.

 - Monitor Load Times: Speed matters.
 Aim for your app to load in under three seconds.
 If users wait too long, they may abandon it before even exploring what it offers.
-Consider using load testing tools like JMeter to identify bottlenecks.
+Consider using load-testing tools such as JMeter to identify bottlenecks.

 - Responsive UX Design: We discussed this before, but it’s worth repeating.
 Test the app across various devices and screen sizes to ensure a smooth user experience.
 The last thing you want is for a user on a tablet to have a completely different experience than someone on a phone.

 - Error Handling: Some errors will sneak through no matter how well you test.
 Ensure your app can handle errors gracefully.
-For instance, instead of crashing, it should provide a user-friendly notification when there's an issue.
+For instance, instead of crashing, it should display a user-friendly notification when an issue occurs.

 - Regular Feedback Loop: Keep an open channel for user feedback even after launch.
 Tools like surveys or analytics can highlight areas for improvement.
 I often rely on user feedback to guide subsequent updates, ensuring I always meet their needs.